 Irene D. Paden, The Wake of the Prairie Schooner, p.
 80

 You can learn more detail about this spot if you’d like by clicking here.

-By this point, I should have been able to see the Platte.
-This was a big moment for everyone who travelled this route.
-This section was called “The Coast of Nebraska,” the idea being that the prairie so was was like a vast, trackless ocean, and the sand of the Platte valley were like a beach or seashore.
+According to earlier accounts of the trail, I should have been able to see the Platte River by this point, a huge moment for everyone who travelled this route.
+This section was called “The Coast of Nebraska,” the idea being that the prairie was like a vast, trackless ocean, and the sand of the Platte Valley like a beach or seashore.